telerik/xaml-docs/controls/radpropertygrid/features/layout-rendering-modes.md

-As of __Q2 2013__ we have introduced a new property of RadPropertyGrid - RenderMode.
+As of __Q2 2013__ RadPropertyGrid exposes new property - __RenderMode__.
 It represents RadPropertyGrid's layout render mode and has two options:

-1. __Hierarchical__: It is the default one and it will nest the PropertyFields into one another, when you have [Nested PropertyDefinitions]({%slug radpropertygrid-nested-properties%}) or grouping.
+1. __Hierarchical__: This is the default one and it will nest the PropertyFields into one another, when you have [Nested PropertyDefinitions]({%slug radpropertygrid-nested-properties%}) or grouping.

-2. __Flat__: This mode represents our new layout mechanism for RadPropertyGrid, which rely entirely on flat rendering of its elements.This allows to virtualize the grouping process which leads to a very good perfromance when RadPropertyGrid is grouped and has a lot of data.
+2. __Flat__: This mode represents RadPropertyGrid's new layout mechanism, which rely entirely on flat rendering of its elements.This allows to virtualize the grouping process which leads to a very good perfromance when RadPropertyGrid is grouped and has a lot of data.

->tipFor compatibility reasons, the old render mode is also preserved, but it is recomended to use the new one.
+>tipFor compatibility reasons, Hierarchical mode is also preserved, but it is recommended to use Flat mode.

 There are a number of benefits of using the __Flat__ render mode.
 Some are listed below:

-1. __Faster layout rendering and scrolling time for grouped PropertyGrid__.
+* __Faster layout rendering__ and __scrolling time__ for __grouped__ RadPropertyGrid.

-2. __Support UI Virtualization for grouping scenarios__.
+* Supported __UI Virtualization__ for __grouping scenarios__.

-3. __Keyboard Navigation__.
+* Keyboard Navigation.

 # See Also